crystal-lang/rfcs/text/0003-wait-group.md

   # Blocks the current fiber until the counter reaches 0.
   # A fiber must be resumed once, and only once.
+  # Raises RuntimeError if the counter reached below 0.
   def wait : Nil
 end
 ```